moskensoap/MUR-packages/README.md

 # Contributing

 Contributions are welcome!
-Please submit pull requests or open issues for any improvements or bug fixes.
+Please submit pull requests or open issues for any of the following:

+* Suggestions for new packages.

+* Submitting new packages and enhancements or optimizations for existing package features.

+* Bug reports and fixes.

+* Questions and issues regarding the usage of packages.

+Your feedback and contributions help improve this project, and we appreciate your support!

 # License